Index of contents

 Creating a Linkedin Ads account and Campaign Group is easy, I refer you to my Linkedin Ads Video Course or you can contact me for a Linkedin Ads consultation.

-So we come to the Campaign Manager: the first thing we notice is its structure that follows the traditional phases of the sales funnel, Awareness, Consideration, Conversion:
+Let's come to the Campaign Manager: the first thing we notice is its structure that follows the traditional steps of the funnel Sales, Awareness, Consideration, Conversion:

 The 3 columns group different promotional objectives, let's see them together.